MicrosoftDocs/Viva/Viva/solutions/data-lakes/microsoft-graph-data-connect.md

 2. After the first trigger, follow steps [here](/graph/data-connect-quickstart?tabs=Microsoft365&tutorial-step=5) to monitor and approve data consent requests at in the Microsoft 365 Admin Center or via PowerShell.

+> [!NOTE]
-> [Note!]: Each approved data consent request is valid for six months unless there is a change in the pipeline (for example, a *Copy Data* activity name change or a  pipeline name change)
+> Each approved data consent request is valid for six months unless there is a change in the pipeline (for example, a *Copy Data* activity name change or a  pipeline name change)